On this page, you will find a list of frequently asked questions about participating as a mentor in our mentorship program.

 Question: What resources are available to me as a mentor in the program?

-Answer: Mentors are invited to be a part of our mentor community via a dedicated LinkedIn group.
+Answer: Mentors are invited to be a part of our mentor community via the Slack platform and a dedicated LinkedIn group.
 Being a part of this community allows mentors to expand their networks and have access to a range of professional resources, volunteer opportunities, mentoring advice, event invitations, and other information.

-Question: Are mentors above to volunteer in other ways, aside from having a mentee match?
+Question: Are mentors able to volunteer in other ways, aside from having a mentee match?

 Answer: Yes!
 Most Girl Security mentors are so enthusiastic about our work that they offer to volunteer in other ways.
 Some of the ways that mentors contribute to our mission (aside from being in the formal mentorship program) are: